darencard/darencard.github.io/_blog/2019-09-15-radseq-intro-lesson.md

 conda activate radseq
 ```

 We must also install some other important software in our environment, namely [Biopython](https://biopython.org/).
-For whatever reason, installing `biopython` through `conda` is now allowing later software to work for me, so we will install it using `pip` instead, which is built in with Python.
+For whatever reason, installing `biopython` through `conda` is not allowing later software to run properly for me, so we will install it using `pip` instead, which is Python's default package manager.

 ```bash
 pip install --user biopython
 ```

 We must also install [`bedtools`](https://bedtools.readthedocs.io/en/latest/), which is required for some of our software.
-This is available on Odyssey already, but let's install into our `radseq` environment to demonstrate how to install using `conda`.
+This is available on Odyssey already, but let's install it into our `radseq` environment to demonstrate how to install using `conda`.

 ```bash
 conda install -c bioconda bedtools